bevyengine/bevy-website/release-content/0.14/release-notes/5781_bevy_reflect_Recursive_registration.md

 Bevy uses [reflection](https://docs.rs/bevy_reflect/latest/bevy_reflect/) in order to dynamically process data for things like serialization and deserialization.
-This often requires Bevy to know that a type even exists.
+A Bevy app has a `TypeRegistry` to keep track of which types exist.
-This is why users need to register their types into the `TypeRegistry`.
+Users can register their custom types when initializing the app or plugin.

 ```rust
 #[derive(Reflect)]